FlorentLM/BeetstreamNext/README.md

 ## API coverage & Features

-BeetstreamNext implements the vast majority of the OpenSubsonic API specification, **excluding video streaming and podcast management**.
+BeetstreamNext supports pretty much **all** of the Subsonic/OpenSubsonic API specification.

+Only unsupported features (currently) are _video streaming_ and _jukebox_ mode.

-It also introduces several structural enhancements and features.
+It also introduces several enhancements and featuresv though :)

 ### Core